 The overriding factor is camaraderie.
 No longer is it speed or even one-upmanship, but the ability to interact meaningfully with people from all walks of life.
 From lawyers to artisans, the challenge has them all.
 In their other lives, these runners would not even associate with some of these individuals, yet in the challenge we are all equals.
 What equalises all the runners is their humility in having to endure the physical pain and possessing the self-same mental strength to continue.
 That separates them from the rest of humanity.

 A vignette will illustrate the commitment and dedication to this journey.
 The lunch and prize giving for the 2016/2017 challenge was held on Sunday 31st July 2017.
 Unbeknown to the organisers, there was a 10-day circuit race in progress over the weekend.
 Two of the runners were in line for prizes yet both would attend the prize giving in the posh Protea Hotel in their running clothes.
-Thereafter both, Carol Nepgen and Ric Marini, return to the circuit and resume the race.
+Thereafter both, Carol Nepgen and Ric Marini, returned to the circuit and resumed the race.

 Running is an unforgiving mistress, one that requires constant reassurance.
 More than that, it requires a life-long commitment.
 Maybe one cannot attain the same speeds as a youth, but what better sport is there that in the twilight of one’s life, one is still able to achieve monumental goals.